abijith-kp/MyLink/README.md

 How to contribute:
 ------------------

 Just create a pull request.
-Fell free to provide any suggestion.
-This is just a starting point for the project.
+Fell free to provide any kind suggestions.
 All kinds of inputs regarding any improvements or new features are highly appreciated.

-I will try to raise some issues that I find out myself, and also the list of features that I have plans of implementing.